drlarowe/UCLA-Project-1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- 10.0.0.7, 10.0.0.8, 10.0.0.9

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Fielbeat collects log information and then forwards this to Logstash or Elasticsearch for indexing.
+- Metricbeat collects information on the Operating System and also from services running on servers.
+This data can be forwarded to Logstash or Elastisearch as well.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the playbook.yml file to _____.
-- Update the _____ file to include...
+- Update the /ansible/hosts file to include the IPs of the 3 virtual machines created (Web1-10.0.0.7, Web2-10.0.0.8, Web3-10.0.0.9)
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://20.197.178.215:5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
+The /ansible/hosts file must be updated
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+- By specificying the name of the group which the server falls under
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://20.197.178.215:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._